samhains/samhains.github.io/blog/_posts/intro-fab/2017-11-8-modular-projection-mapping-surface-p-1.md

 ** CONCLUSION **

-While Coroplast is cheap and works well with projectors introducing it into the Fabrication process introduced some constraints.
-The flexibility of the material makes it difficult to work with saws and The flammability prevents use with the Lazer cutter.
-The Stanley Knife (Exacto!) requires some skill and getting used to, but I could see it being an invaluable tool for future experiments with this material.
+While Coroplast is cheap and works well with projectors; introducing it into a Fabrication process introduces some constraints.
+The flexibility (amount of 'give') of the material makes it difficult to work with saws.
+The flammability prevents use with lazer cutters.

+The Stanley Knife (Exacto!) requires some skill and getting used to, but once practiced provides a great deal of control and precision.
+With further practice, more advanced surfaces for projection mapping could be designed and implemented with such techniques.

 The next blog post will detail experimenting  with magnets to make these surfaces both modular and compose-able.